esolace88/esolace88/README.md

 I will be assuming Hodan School as part of my project scenarios.

 ##Skills and Experience:
-* ⛈ AWS
+* ⛈ AWS / Azure
-* 💻 Microsoft 365
+* 💻 Python
-* 🖱 CCNA
+* 🖱 CISSP
 * ⌨ Route 53, DNS, VPC Peering

-- 🔭 I’m currently working on AWS Projects
+- 🔭 I’m currently working on Kubernetes/AKS/Docker projects
 - 🌱 I’m currently learning Terraform
 - 👯 I’m looking to collaborate on Cloud Computing
 - 🤔 I’m looking for help with coding